mercadopago/devsite-docs/guides/additional-content/getting-started/getting-started-v2.en.md

 ## Process payments on e-commerce platforms

-Install Checkout Pro or ----[mla, mlm, mpe, mco, mlu, mlc]----Checkout API ------------ ----[mlb]----Checkout Transparent ------------ in your store and **start offering payments with Mercado Pago** on your e-commerce platform.
+Install Checkout Pro or ----[mla, mlm, mpe, mco, mlu, mlc]----Checkout API ------------ ----[mlb]----Checkout Transparente ------------ in your store and **start offering payments with Mercado Pago** on your e-commerce platform.
 Integrating solutions by connecting to a platform is simple and fast.
 The entire process is done in the Mercado Pago business panel and on the platform itself.

 Find our plugin on platforms like **Shopify**, **WooCommerce**, **Tiendanube**, **VTEX**, **Wix**, **Adobe Commerce (Magento)**, and many more.